Library to help write data analysis tools for experimental condensed matter physics.

 Version 0.7 onwards are tested using the Travis-CI services with unit test coverage assessed by Coveralls.

-The development version - which will be 0.10 will be tested with Python 3.6 and Python 3.7 only until Python 3.8 becomes stable.
+The development version - which will be 0.10 is tested using pytest with Python 3.6, Python 3.7 and Python 3.8.

 Citing the Stoner Package